sugarlabs/sugar-docs/contributing.md

     git push origin topic1

 Submit a pull request for the branch.
-Navigate to your repository page in github, switch to the branch you made, and then press the **Pull Request** button.
+Navigate to your repository page in GitHub, switch to the branch you made, and then press the **Pull Request** button.

-After that, the review process will happen in the pull-request page on github.
+After that, the review process will happen in the pull-request page on GitHub.
 The process ends with one of this:

 1. A reviewer merges your request.